How To Start A Small Vegetable Garden From Scratch

 5. Planning a Budget

-Think, “what do I need to start a small vegetable garden” and then get down to making a list and setting aside a budget.
+Think, “What are small vegetable garden ideas on a budget” and then get down to making a list.
 A few things you need to start your own vegetable garden include containers, seeds or seedlings, fertilizers, potting mix, gardening tools, etc.

 But before setting a budget and going shopping for supplies, take a look around your house to see if there’s anything you could use.